razvantomegea/movin-contracts/README.md

 # Movin Smart Contracts

-This project contains the smart contracts for the Movin ecosystem, built with Solidity, Hardhat, and OpenZeppelin.
-The contracts are designed to be deployed on Ethereum and compatible EVM networks.
+This project contains the smart contracts for the Movin ecosystem, a move-to-earn application built on the Base Layer-2 chain of Ethereum that rewards users for their physical activity.

+## Project Overview

+Movin incentivizes regular exercise through cryptocurrency rewards.
+By converting steps and metabolic equivalent of task (METs) into MVN tokens, we create a sustainable ecosystem where fitness and financial rewards go hand in hand.
+Our vision is to build a global community of health-conscious individuals who are motivated to stay active and earn rewards simultaneously.

 ## Contracts

-### MovinToken (MOVIN) / MovinToken
+### MovinToken (MVN)

 An upgradable ERC20 token with the following features: